 Stay in Shape With Little Effort: Part 2 hints for how to stay in shape if your time is limited.

 Take it easy.
 Are you frustrated with your playing right now.
-Could be your problem is the same problem that Lily had, and solved for herself.
-Read more.
+It could be that your problem is the same problem that Lily had, and solved for herself.

 With "more mature" students, it can be hard to discern the source of a note reading problem.
 As teachers, we tend to approach them in the same way we would a child, forgetting that mature eyes develop mature sorts of challenges.

 Easy, free music for pedal or lever harp and viola or violin, found here.
 Scroll down and look for the music for SALTARELLO.
 Most of you will be able to sightread this music.

 Please honor copyright laws.
 When you copy music under copyright, it's stealing from those who produce, print and market the music.